comuilleoir/COVID-Sentiment/README.md

 # Sentiment Analysis During the Late Stages of the COVID-19 Pandemic

 ## Project Overview
-This project analyzes Twitter data to understand public sentiment during the late stages of the COVID-19 pandemic.
-By leveraging Apache Spark for data processing and Python for analysis, it aims to decipher the public discourse and sentiment trends related to COVID-19.
+This project aims to analyze public sentiment during the late stages of the COVID-19 pandemic through Twitter data.
+Utilizing a combination of an Apache Spark cluster for data processing, Python for analysis, Tweepy for Twitter API interactions, and Socket programming for data streaming, this study provides a comprehensive view of public discourse and emotional reactions on social media.
+Our methodology integrates advanced machine learning models for sentiment analysis and topic modeling, offering unique insights into public sentiment trends.

 ## Methodology
-- **Data Sources:** Twitter API v2 for collecting 137,918 tweets.
-- **Data Preprocessing:** Filtering relevant COVID-19 related tweets, cleaning data for analysis.
-- **Models Used:** Sentiment analysis models and Latent Dirichlet Allocation for topic modeling.
-- **Analysis Techniques:** Natural Language Processing for text analysis, sentiment scoring, and topic identification.
-- **Evaluation Metrics:** Sentiment polarity scores and topic coherence scores.
+- **Data Collection**: Utilizing the `Twitter Stream Socket` script, we collect Twitter data in real-time, leveraging Tweepy and Socket programming for efficient data streaming.
+- **Data Processing and Analysis**: The `Twitter Spark Streaming` script processes the streamed data using Apache Spark.
+This involves data cleaning, preprocessing, and structuring for analysis.
+- **Sentiment Analysis and Topic Modeling**: Employing machine learning models, we conduct sentiment analysis to classify tweets into various emotional categories.
+Additionally, Latent Dirichlet Allocation is used for topic modeling to identify prevalent themes in the dataset.
+- **Data Source**: Analysis of 137,918 tweets, providing a broad spectrum of public opinion.

-## Results and Observations
+## Results
-- **Performance Metrics:** High accuracy in sentiment classification and topic relevance.
+- **Performance Metrics**: The project achieved high accuracy in sentiment classification and topic relevance, demonstrating the effectiveness of our analytical approach.
-- **Key Findings:** The analysis uncovered diverse sentiments and multiple topics in public tweets about COVID-19, highlighting the varied public opinion during the pandemic.
+- **Key Findings**: Our analysis revealed diverse public sentiments and a range of topics discussed in relation to COVID-19.
+This includes public concerns, misinformation trends, and emotional reactions, providing valuable insights into public discourse during the pandemic.

+## Technologies Used
+- **Python**: For scripting and data analysis.
+- **Apache Spark**: Cluster for large-scale data processing.
+- **Tweepy**: To interact with Twitter API for data streaming.
+- **Socket Programming**: For establishing network connections and streaming data.
+- **Machine Learning Models**: For sentiment analysis and topic modeling.

 ## Repository Contents
 - `Data`: Folder containing a processed dataset sample.